New Order (Nazism): Plans for the economic domination of South America

 Neither Hitler nor any other major Nazi leader showed much interest towards South America, except as a warning example of "racial mixing".
-However, the NSDAP/AO was active in various South American countries (notably among German Brazilians and German Argentines), and trade relations between Germany and the South American countries were seen as of great importance.
+However, the NSDAP/AO was active in various South American countries, notably among German Brazilians and German Argentines, and trade relations between Germany and the South American countries were seen as of great importance, specially the ABC countries (due to having bigger German communities, its strategical position near Europe from the South Atlantic, and being the most economically powerful at the time).
 Between 1933 and 1941, the Nazi aim in South America was to achieve economic hegemony by expanding trade at the expense of the Western Powers.
 Hitler also believed that German-dominated Europe would displace the United States as the principal trading partner of the continent.

-Long-term Nazi hopes for political penetration of the region were placed on the local fascist movements, such as the Integralists in Brazil and fascists in Argentina, combined with the political activation of the German immigrant communities.
-Hitler also had hopes of seeing German immigrants "returning" from the Western Hemisphere to colonize the conquered East.
+In the Short-term, tha main goal of the Reich was to Nazify German South-Americans (usually with help of Lutheran churches) and try to turn them into an extension of the German state based in the Blood and soil principle (not necessarily annexing them, the reich was conformed to develop a "state within a state" to menace those countries in the future), while also developing Spy Networks against the Allies during WWII.
+Long-term Nazi hopes for political penetration of the region were placed on the local fascist movements, such as the Integralists in Brazil and fascists in Peronist Argentina, combined with the political activation of the German immigrant communities.
+There were even plans from some Nazis (although without official support from Nazi leaders) to instigate Coup d'état from the German communities on South American small territories, like The Fuhrmann Plan (Uruguay), or the Guayana-Projekt (military takeover of French Guiana).
+Hitler also had hopes of seeing German immigrants "returning" from the Western Hemisphere to colonise the conquered East.
 Despite being occasionally suspicious of the South American Germans of adopting a "South attitude towards life", top Nazis believed that their experience working in underdeveloped areas would make them ideal settlers for the annexed eastern territories.

 On 27 October 1941 Roosevelt stated in a speech "I have in my possession a secret map, made in Germany by Hitler's government, by planners of the new world order.
-It is a map of South America and part of Central America as Hitler proposes to organize it" into five countries under German domination.
+It is a map of South America and part of Central America as Hitler proposes to organise it" into five countries under German domination.
 The speech amazed both the United States and Germany; the latter claimed the map was a forgery.
 While British Security Coordination indeed forged the map and arranged for discovery by the Federal Bureau of Investigation, it likely was based in part on a real, public map of boundary changes German agents used to persuade South American countries to join the New Order.